French Months Guide: Learn the Months With Pronunciation Audio, Gender, and Usage

-Learning the months in French is one of those foundational vocabulary sets that you'll use constantly once you start speaking or writing French.
+The months in French are one of those foundational vocabularies that you'll use constantly once you start [learning French](https://migaku.com/learn-french).
 Whether you're scheduling appointments, talking about birthdays, or just discussing when something happened, you need these words.
 The good news?
 French months are pretty straightforward once you understand a few key rules about gender, capitalization, and pronunciation.
 Let me walk you through everything you need to know to confidently use les mois de l'année in your conversations.

 Here's the complete list of month names with their English translations.
 You'll notice they look similar to English, which makes memorization easier: